TaupeMist/Taupemist/Gateway.md

 ### Is my preferred fiat currency available?
 Taupemist's fiat account is denominated in euro however, the account provider (N26 bank) has partnered with an excellent payment service called: Transferwise.
 Transferwise supports currency transfer from and to various countries around the world incl.
 Australia and Brazil with extremely low fees and is the recommended method for transferring fiat to/from the Taupemist organisation.

+### What is the minimum amount that I can request?
+A minimum amount will not be strictly enforced however it will reside at around ten dollars.

 [view on GitHub!](https://github.com/TaupeMist/TaupeMist/blob/master/Gateway.md)